 Developed in collaboration with Naturality Research & Development, Spain and Lufthansa Technik, Phi-Stone, and Sixonia Tech in Germany, the AEROGrAFT Spearhead Project is on a mission to develop prototype self-cleaning air filters that use aero-graphene foam.

 Developed with graphene's homogenous heat distribution properties in mind, the graphene-enabled foam will ensure even heat throughout the air filter, to elicit a consistent cleaning across all air filter surfaces.
 What's more, the self-cleaning air filters can use the same graphene foam repeatedly, for recurrent cleaning cycles, without losing stability.

 The foam's volume manufacturability will be improved over the project duration, with the end goal of producing foams to volumes of over 200cm3.

-Halfway through the Spearhead, the project leaders expect the areo-foam to remain stable for over 50 cycles.
-Three years into the project, they expect the areo-foam to remain stable for over 100 cycles, meaning aircraft operators can use the self-cleaning properties of the air filter over longer periods of time.
+Halfway through the Spearhead, the project leaders expect the aero-foam to remain stable for over 50 cycles.
+Three years into the project, they expect the aero-foam to remain stable for over 100 cycles, meaning aircraft operators can use the self-cleaning properties of the air filter over longer periods of time.